 Find your login details

 Surfshark service credentials are different from your Surfshark account credentials, namely your email address and your password.
 You’ll need Surfshark service credentials to connect to the VPN using a manual OpenVPN configuration method explained below.

 Here is how you can get your Surfshark service credentials:

-- Go to this page where you can find all the details required for manual connection.
+- Go to this page where you can find all the details required for a manual connection.